quarkslab/mattermost-plugin-e2ee/README.md

 For now, files & attachments are **not encrypted**.
 This will be done in future releases (if possible).

+Progress on this issue is tracked in [#7](https://github.com/quarkslab/mattermost-plugin-e2ee/issues/7).

 ### Webapp integrity

 In the attack model where the server is considered as compromised, nothing